Inte24/Data-Analysis-Project/RESULTS.md

 ### 1. Surface Mineralogy Dominates Over Bulk Composition

 The model retained surface exposure fractions (`.surf` features) as the significant gangue predictors while eliminating corresponding bulk composition variables.
-This confirms that **what is on the particle surface determines flotation behavior**, not what is inside the particle.
+This confirms that "what is on the particle surface determines flotation behavior?", not what is inside the particle.

 ### 2. Apatite (Ore) vs. Gangue Surface: A Clear Separation